 The PCC Foundation is a nonprofit 501(c) 3 organization governed by a board of directors that includes local community leaders who volunteer to direct and support the foundation's activities.
 The foundation has authorization from the PCC Board of Trustees to receive contributions and gifts on behalf of the college.
 The PCC Foundation accepts gifts of cash, securities, deferred gifts, property, equipment, in-kind gifts, and materials.
 These gifts are used to provide funds for scholarship, educational activities, and educational materials that can assist the students and/or enhance the services of Pitt Community College.
 Each year, the foundation holds several major fundraising events, including the PCC Annual Fund Campaign, the Down East Holiday Show, and the PCC Spring Scholarship Event.
 In addition, over the past few years, the PCC Foundation completed the capital campaign to support the construction of the Eddie & Jo Allison Smith Center for Student Advancement.
+Currently the Foundation is conduction a campaign to raise \$15 million for an endowment for PCC's general scholarships.

-It secured \$1 million for a 2-to-1 match for the VISIONS Career Development and Scholarship Program.
-For further information, contact the Foundation Office, Vernon White Building, Room 113 or call (252) 493-7287 or visit www.pittccfoundation.com.
+For further information, contact the Foundation Office, Smith Center for Student Advancement, Room 211 or call (252) 493-7287 or visit www.pittccfoundation.com.

-VISIONS, Career Development, and Scholarship Program
+VISIONS Career Development and Scholarship Program

-This donor-supported programs assists high school students in their transition to college and preparation for the workforce.
+This donor-supported program assists high school students in transitioning to college and preparing for the workforce.
 The students participate in career development activities and seminars and receive personal mentoring and tutoring services.
-The students also receive scholarships to attend PCC.
+Once students enroll at PCC, they receive a scholarship and the VISIONS Program staff serve as their first-year advisors.
 The Eddie and Jo Allison Smith Family Foundation, the PCC Foundation, and PCC fund these programs.

-For further information, contact the VISIONS Office in the Vernon White Building, Room 119, or call (252) 493-7719.
+For further information, contact the VISIONS Office in the Smith Center for Student Advancement, Room 207, or call (252) 493-7719.